noah-art3mis/intersect/README.md

     -   [ ] add tracking the bluesky firehose for ai jobs
     -   [ ] prompt engineering for the permutation
     -   [ ] permutation: test yaml
+    -   [ ] 'tell me who your friends are' mode where you give other peoples cvs and average the vectors
 -   fix
+    -   add retry for 403
     -   [ ] add 'x days ago' instead of datetime
     -   [ ] limit reranker to 1000
         -   bm25: fix ocr spacing bugs first